HelloChatterbox/dev_documentation/docs/using-chatterbox/customizations/stt-engine.md

 The following are some of the available STT options.
 Each provides details on how to get setup, and how to configure Chatterbox.

+### Community Support

 ## Mozilla DeepSpeech

-Chatterbox has been supporting Mozilla's efforts to build DeepSpeech, an open Speech-to-Text technology.
-It is a fully open source STT engine, based on Baidu’s Deep Speech architecture and implemented with Google’s TensorFlow framework.
+Mozilla's DeepSpeech, an open Speech-to-Text technology based on Baidu’s Deep Speech architecture and implemented with Google’s TensorFlow framework.
 Being open source means that if you have the hardware, it can be run within your own network providing additional privacy and control for you and your family.

 ### Server Setup